Charlotte Henshaw: Swimming career history

 Henshaw was born in Mansfield, England in 1987.
-She was born with bilateral tibial hypoplasia - her lower legs were under-developed, which resulted in her legs being amputated above the knee when she was 18 months old.
+She was born with bilateral tibial hypoplasia - her lower legs were under-developed, which resulted in her legs being amputated above the knee when she was 15 months old.
 She began swimming at the age of four, and progressed through Nottinghamshire swimming development system before joining the Nova Centurion swimming club at the age of 12.
 She first represented Great Britain at the age of 16 when she swam at the Danish Open.

 In 2005 she moved to Scotland to study Psychology and Sports Studies at the University of Stirling.
 While at Stirling she combined her studies with training, and was selected to represent Great Britain at the 2008 Summer Paralympics in Beijing.
 At Beijing she competed in just one event, the SB6 100m breaststroke, and posted a time of 1:45.28 to come in fourth.

 Henshaw's next major tournament was the 2009 IPC European Championship.
 She entered the S8 400m freestyle, the SM8 200m individual medley and the SB6 100m breaststroke, taking the gold medal in the breaststroke in a time of 1:40.50.
 She also won bronze in the S8 200 Individual Medley.
 Henshaw went on to take gold at the 2009 British Championships in the 100m breaststroke.
 The next year she was part of the Great Britain team at the IPC World Championships in Eindhoven, Netherlands, and in the heats of the 100m breaststroke she recorded the fastest time, breaking the World Record in the process.
 In the finals, despite finishing in 1:39.74, she finished in second place to take the silver.

 In 2011, Henshaw represented Great Britain at the IPC European Championships in Berlin, Germany.
 She finished 5th in the S8 400m freestyle, 4th in the SM8 200m individual medley and won the silver in the SB6 100m breaststroke.
 Henshaw was back in the British team in 2012 when she was selected for her second Paralympics, this time on home-soil in London.
 She entered two events, the 400m Freestyle (S8) and the 100m Breaststroke (SB6).
 In her first event, the 400m freestyle, she failed to make it through the heats, finishing 12th.
 On the morning of the 5 September, Henshaw set a new Paralympic record with a time of 1:39.64 in the qualifying heat of the 100m breaststroke.
-The final, held in the afternoon session, saw Henshaw in a close race with Viktoriia Savtsova of the Ukraine, and although both athletes broke Henshaw's new record, Savtsova took gold by 0.03 seconds.
+The final, held in the afternoon session, saw Henshaw in a close race with Viktoriia Savtsova of Ukraine, and although both athletes broke Henshaw's new record, Savtsova took gold by 0.03 seconds.